IlkkaTakala/Eril-Engine/docs/demodesign.md

 - Trees, rocks, shacks, candy canes.
 - Materials for shack and candy cane.
 - Mesh and material for ghost.
-- Moonlight?

 #### Sounds needed

-- Ghost scream when fleeing and dying.
+- Ghost screams when fleeing and dying.
-- Player scream when dies.
+- Player screams when dies.

-## 2D demo game

-- player is stick man
-- spikes
+## Way to home

+Player is stick man that is going home from work.
+There are obstacles on the way: spikes, rolling balls, birds and falling platforms.

+#### Mechanics needed

-- balls
+- Jumping, double jump
+- Hitting spikes, bird, ball will kill player.
+- Some platforms fall after 1 second when player jumps on them.

+#### Scene needs

+- City on the background.
-- get to home
+- Platforms to jump on.
+- Spikes, birds, balls.

+#### Sounds needed

-- falling platforms
+- Bird sounds.
+- Dying sound for player.
-- birds
+- Winning sound.